-Fast fashion: a cheap luxury we can no longer afford
+Fast fashion sustainability issues we can no longer afford

 Is it worth bargaining your health for a good deal of junk clothes?